 Danai recorded the album at Echoplant Studios in Port Coquitlam, B.C. with award-winning producer Ryan Worsley (Dear Rouge, Said The Whale, Mathew V) and her band, Michael Meroniuk (guitarist) and Jan Orsag (Keys, Ableton Live).
 The four have gelled in a way Danai has never experienced before.
 “This time around, it feels like a creative oasis” she says.
 “We all have great respect for each other, and not only did I feel understood as an artist, but I felt supported and strengthened.”

 Already an award winning songwriter, Danai has continued to grow as a musician, and so has her live show.
 She connects with her audience on a personal level, and with the help of Orsag’s electronic influences, the energy has become palpable.
 Real Lies delves into pop with its upbeat and danceable grooves, while keeping dark and soulful melodies.
-While still appreciating the intimate moments, Danai enjoys bringing an audience to life with this new found intensity.

 Copyright © 2015.
 Auteur Research, All Rights Reserved